RickMcConney/toGcode/README.md

 This project is actively under development.
 Features and interfaces may change as the application evolves.
 While the core functionality is stable, new features and improvements are being added regularly.

-Auto feed rate calculations are current clipped at 1000 mm/min.
-Please adjust this value in the options panel to match your machines capabilities.
-You can also disable auto feed calculations in the options panel, in which case the feed rate set on the individual tool will be used.
+Auto feed rate calculations are currently capped at 1000 mm/min.
+To adjust this value, go to the options panel and match it to your machine's capabilities.
+Alternatively, you can disable auto feed calculations, and the feed rate set on the individual tool will be used.

 ## Key Features